-This professional-grade Tasting Exercise set from Nienhuis features nine amber glass dropper bottles housed in a beautifully crafted wooden tray with recessed compartments for organized storage.
+Part of the Food Preparation collection, this professional-grade Tasting Exercise set from Nienhuis features nine amber glass dropper bottles housed in a quality wooden tray with recessed compartments for organized storage.
 The alternating black and pink rubber droppers provide visual distinction while children explore gustatory discrimination through carefully prepared taste samples, developing their sensory perception and vocabulary for describing flavors.

 The Tasting Exercise with amber glass dropper bottles addresses the child's critical need to refine gustatory discrimination during the sensorial sensitive period.
 Between ages three and six, children actively seek experiences that isolate and clarify each sense, and the Tasting Exercise provides precise control through its dropper bottles that release exact amounts of liquid.
 The wooden tray's recessed compartments create an ordered environment where children can methodically explore sweet, salty, sour, and bitter tastes.
 The alternating black and pink rubber droppers enable children to establish a system for organizing their taste explorations, transforming abstract flavor concepts into concrete experiences.
 Through repeated work with these nine bottles, children build the neural pathways necessary for refined taste discrimination, laying groundwork for future appreciation of subtle flavors in foods.
 The amber glass protects taste solutions from light degradation while allowing children to observe the careful handling required for this precise sensorial work.